How we workDelivery model · Senior cross-functional

 Most commerce failures are operational, not frontend.

 The platform is rarely the issue.
 Everything around it is.
-ERP complexity, PIM governance, data quality, fulfilment workflows, pricing structures, B2B account complexity — all moving at different speeds, all owned by different people, all overdue a conversation.
-Commerce platforms succeed when the operational ecosystem works together.
+ERP, PIM, data quality, fulfilment, pricing, B2B account structures, all moving at different speeds, all owned by different people, all overdue a conversation.
+Commerce platforms succeed when the operational systems around them line up.

 01Critical